Is now the best time to invest in Dubai real estate?

 Tenants opting to be house owners

 A trend has been recently observed that an increasing number of residents in Dubai have been shifting from rental properties to their own homes.
-There is a surge in number of queries related to home mortgage and price of houses for sale in Dubai.
+There is a surge in number of queries related to home mortgage and price of new homes for sale in Dubai.
 This was supported by the latest data released by the Property Finder group, which showed that the Dubai property market made a solid performance in the last quarter of 2020—posing market sales worth AED22.07 billion through 11,065 transactions from October to December.

-If we dig deep the reasons behind the sudden spike in number of queries related to properties for sale in Dubai, the biggest one is attractive property prices, lower mortgage rates and higher loan to value ratio.
+If we dig deep the reasons behind the sudden spike in number of queries related to properties for sale in Dubai, the biggest one is attractive property prices, lower mortgage rates, and higher loan to value ratio.
 According to new mortgage rule, expats can borrow up to 80 percent of their property purchase price while the UAE nationals can borrow up to 85 percent of the total property value.
-That is why, a large number of people are looking for affordable homes in order to avoid exorbitant monthly rents and have something of their own.
+That is why a large number of people are looking for affordable homes in order to avoid exorbitant monthly rents and have something of their own.

 UAE’s latest changes to social and legal reforms

-The UAE government has announced amendments in its social and legal reforms by the end of 2020, which are welcomed and considered as expat friendly.
-Amongst these changes the significant ones are that people from all faiths can purchase alcohol now, non-married couples can live together and dissociating marriage and inheritance laws from Islamic laws for non-Emiratis in the country.
+The UAE government has announced amendments in its social and legal reforms by the end of 2020, which are welcomed and considered expat friendly.
+Amongst these changes the significant ones are that people from all faiths can purchase alcohol now, non-married couples can live together, and dissociating marriage and inheritance laws from Islamic laws for non-Emiratis in the country.